 The AirPods Pro earbuds offers a bit more versatile sound signature than the Pixel Buds, and the gentle hill in the bass range gives makes bass thumps modestly louder than vocals.
 This means it’s unlikely for vocals to be masked, whereas with the Pixel Buds, loss of vocal and instrumental may present itself more often due to the low-midrange attenuation (150-300Hz).
 This is pretty nit-picky, and you’re unlikely to notice a difference in a sterile environment.
 However, where you will notice a difference is on a train platform: the AirPods Pro’s active noise canceling will make it much easier to hear detail in any part of your music compared to the Google Pixel Buds.

 Treble emphasis reproduced by the AirPods Pro plays well to what most general consumers prefer.
 This high-frequency range is where instrumental resonances fall, which our brains perceive as detail and clarity.
 Both headsets are able to get away with an emphasized treble response because of their pressure vent systems.
 Normally the 2.5-7kHz range creates unpleasant resonances within the human ear canals when a proper seal is formed, but these ventilation mechanisms nullify this effect.

-This comes down to personal preference as neither headset allows the user to create a custom EQ, but the AirPods Pro win this final round.
-Sound quality is more accurate than the Google Pixel Buds, and real-world use proves the Apple AirPods Pro are better at maintaining the measured frequency response due to active noise cancelling.
+This comes down to personal preference as neither headset allows the user to create a custom EQ, but the AirPods Pro wins this final round.
+Sound quality is more accurate than the Google Pixel Buds, and real-world use proves the Apple AirPods Pro is better at maintaining the measured frequency response due to active noise canceling.

 Both the Apple AirPods Pro and Google Pixel Buds (2020) share an IPX4 water-resistance rating.
 However, these aren’t the most durable true wireless earbuds on the market.
 That title currently goes to the Jabra Elite Active 75t, which holds an IP57 dust and water resistance rating.